MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-cost-adjustment.md

   * Post variance.
 For more information, see [Design Details: Variance](design-details-variance.md).
   * Update the unit cost on the item card.

-Stock costs must be adjusted before the related value entries can be reconciled with the general ledger.
+Inventory costs must be adjusted before the related value entries can be reconciled with the general ledger.
 For more information, see [Design Details: Reconciliation with the General Ledger](design-details-reconciliation-with-the-general-ledger.md).

 ## <a name="detecting-the-adjustment"></a>Detecting the Adjustment